TESSEorg/ttg/README.md

 - `TemplateTask` (aka `TT`): This is a _template_ for creating tasks.
 Task template creates a task associated with a given `TaskId` when every input terminal received messages for the given `TaskId`.
 - `Edge`: A connection between an input terminal and an output terminal.
 N.B.
 Concept `Edge` denotes a 1-to-1 connection and exists to be able to think of TTGs as graphs ("data flows between TTs' terminals via Edges"); do not confuse with the TTG C++ class `Edge` which behaves like a hyperedge by composing 1-to-many and many-to-1 connections between terminals.

+Due to its simplicity only template tasks appear in the "Hello, World!" program.

-## Minimal TTG Program
+## Structure of a Minimal TTG Program

-Although it does not involve any useful flow of computation and/or data, the above "Hello, World!"
-TTG program illustrates what you need to do to write a complete TTG program, namely:
+Every TTG program must:
 - select the TTG backend,
 - initialize the TTG runtime,
 - construct a TTG by declaring its constituent nodes,